ricardohuang81/code-blue/README.md

-# Project about the color Blue with GIFs, Flexbox, Animate.css, originally made for mobile course using Cordova
+# Project about the color Blue with GIFs, Flexbox, Animate.css, Spotify Widget, originally made for mobile course using Cordova